jchatel/quickmail-next-docs/integrations/connect-quickmail-mcp.md

 <img width="1233" height="796" alt="image" src="https://github.com/user-attachments/assets/601b974e-36e6-48c2-9958-5ece2552eb1a" />

+**Step.
+6** You can now ask your AI to work with your QuickMail data.

 ## How to connect QuickMail's MCP to ChatGPT?

 **Step 1.** Go to ChatGPT Settings → Plugins → +Add → Add MCP Servers